Multi-Functional Transport Satellite

 Multifunctional Transport Satellites (MTSAT) were a series of weather and aviation control satellites.
-They are replaced by Himawari 8 on 7 July 2015.
+They were replaced by Himawari 8 on 7 July 2015.
 They were geostationary satellites owned and operated by the Japanese Ministry of Land, Infrastructure, Transport and Tourism (MLIT) and the Japan Meteorological Agency (JMA), and provide coverage for the hemisphere centred on 140.0° East; this includes Japan and Australia who are the principal users of the satellite imagery that MTSAT provides.
 They replace the GMS-5 satellite, also known as Himawari 5 ("himawari" or "ひまわり" meaning "sunflower").
 They can provide imagery in five wavelength bands — visible and four infrared, including the water vapour channel.
 The visible light camera has a resolution of 1 km; the infrared cameras have 4 km (resolution is lower away from the equator at 140° East).
 The spacecraft have a planned lifespan of five years.
 MTSAT-1 and 1R were built by Space Systems/Loral.
 MTSAT-2 was built by Mitsubishi.